certusone/kb/source/hsm.rst

   ulimit -n 4096

-Change gaiad to custom gaiad (hsm-version) located in:
+Change gaiad to custom gaiad (hsm-version)(as described above) located in:

 ::